-The data presented in this analysis were obtained with two movable magnetic spectrometers, the MidRapidity Spectrometer (MRS) and the Forward Spectrometer (FS), as well as a global detector system for event characterization.
-In the MRS, Particle IDentification (PID) was done using Time-Of-Flight (TOF) walls.
-For the FS, PID was done using a Ring Imaging CHerenkov (RICH) detector, in conjunction with TOF walls.
+The data presented in this analysis were obtained at the BRAHMS experiment [3] with its two movable magnetic spectrometers, as well as a global detector system for event characterization.
+In the midrapidity region, particle identification was done using time-of-flight walls.
+At forward rapidities, paricle identification was done using a ring imaging Cherenkov detector, in conjunction with time-of-flight walls.
 This work analyzes Au-Au collisions at $\sqrt{s{NN}} = 200$ GeV taken at the BRAHMS experiment in 2004.
 The analysis is constrained to looking at central (0-20%) collisons.
 Furthermore for this work four rapidity bins were selected for analysis, specifically y=[-0.1;0.1], [0.7;1.0], [1.5,2.4], [2.8,3.2].